MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 *right*\
 The second of the two objects being compared.

-*comp*\
+*pred*\
 A binary predicate used to compare the two objects.

-*_IList*\
+*inlist*\
-The initializer_list that contains the members to be compared.
+The `initializer_list` that contains the members to be compared.

-### Return Value
+### Return value

 The lesser of the two objects, unless neither is lesser; in that case, it returns the first of the two objects.
-In the case of an initializer_list, it returns the least of the objects in the list.
+In the case of an `initializer_list`, it returns the least of the objects in the list.

 ### Remarks